Hilton Fujairah

 Photograph ©2015 by Brian Cohen.

-What to Do When Breakfast Hours at Hotels Do Not Fit Your Travel Schedule
+7 Things to Do When Breakfast Hours Do Not Fit Your Travel Schedule at Hotels

-What to Do When Breakfast Hours at Hotels Do Not Fit Your Travel Schedule
+7 Things to Do When Breakfast Hours Do Not Fit Your Travel Schedule at Hotels

-One question which immediate came to mind is at the other end of the spectrum, so to speak: why breakfasts at hotel properties are typically not available before 6:00 in the morning.
-The same valid and plausible reasons which Melinda Danielsen offers in her article apply here, too — but that is of no use when there is a flight which departs at 6:00 in the morning or earlier and you have to be at the airport no later than 5:00 in the morning.
-There is nothing like being bleary-eyed and hungry with no options for food while it is still dark outside as you wish you were still sleeping back in that comfortable bed upstairs…
+Breakfast at a hotel or resort property is of no use when a flight is scheduled to depart at 6:00 in the morning or earlier and you are required to be at the airport no later than 5:00 in the morning.
+There is nothing like being bleary-eyed and hungry with no options for food while outside is still dark as you wish you were still sleeping back in that comfortable bed upstairs…

 …and imagine doing that — skipping breakfast in the process — only to rush to the airport and find out that your flight had just been canceled until the next day.
 That is what happened to me, as the next flight was not scheduled to depart for another 24 hours — and I could have enjoyed a good breakfast that morning.
 Oh, well…

-Be Prepared for a “Famine”
+1. Be Prepared for a “Famine” and Bring Your Own Food and Snacks.

 …or you can do what I do and ensure that there are snacks in your bag which will be enough to sustain you until you are either served something aboard the airplane or until you arrive at your destination or stopover airport.
 That — combined with a serving of orange juice aboard the airplane — is enough for me to be good to go, as they say.